COVID-19 Vaccine & Booster Information For People With Cancer & Others with Weakened Immune Systems

 • People actively being treated for an immune-related disease (for example, rheumatoid arthritis, Crohn’s disease, or psoriasis) with a tumor necrosis factor (TNF) inhibitor (for example, adalimumab or Humira®).

 These eligibility criteria cover the most common situations.
-If you are receiving another treatment that has weakened your immune system, your doctor will be able to advise you about the timing and total number of doses you need.
+If you are receiving another treatment that has weakened your immune system, your doctor will be able to advise you about getting the COVID-19 vaccine.

 Revaccination After Certain Treatments